trabian/grunt-browserify-navigation/README.md

 # grunt-browserify-navigation

 > Save browserify paths in Redis for quick lookup by [SublimeText BrowserifyNavigation plugin](https://github.com/trabian/BrowserifyNavigation).
+See [this screencast](http://www.screencast.com/t/0FKXptqa9) for a demo (within the screencast the Sublime Text command is being triggered via a keyboard shortcut).

 During development the ability to quickly jump to the file referenced in a `require` statement can significantly speed up development.
 This plugin listens for `browserify.dep` events triggered by browserify and passed to grunt via the [trabian fork of grunt-browserify](https://github.com/trabian/grunt-browserify).
 This event passes a depencency object as the first argument to the callback which is then saved as a Hash key in redis.